MicrosoftDocs/azure-dev-docs/articles/java/sdk/identity.md

 ## Key concepts

-There are two key concepts in understanding the Azure Identity library: the concept of a credential, and the most common implementation of that credential, the `DefaultAzureCredential`.
+There are two key concepts in understanding the Azure Identity library: the concept of a credential, and the most common implementation of that credential, `DefaultAzureCredential`.

 A credential is a class that contains or can obtain the data needed for a service client to authenticate requests.
 Service clients across the Azure SDK accept credentials when they're constructed, and service clients use those credentials to authenticate requests to the service.

-The Azure Identity library focuses on OAuth authentication with Azure Active Directory, and it offers various credential classes that can acquire an Azure AD token to authenticate service requests.
+The Azure Identity library focuses on OAuth authentication with Microsoft Entra ID, and it offers various credential classes that can acquire a Microsoft Entra ID token to authenticate service requests.
 All of the credential classes in this library are implementations of the `TokenCredential` abstract class in [azure-core](https://github.com/Azure/azure-sdk-for-java/tree/master/sdk/core), and you can use any of them to construct service clients that can authenticate with a `TokenCredential`.

-The `DefaultAzureCredential` is appropriate for most scenarios where the application is intended to ultimately run in the Azure Cloud. `DefaultAzureCredential` combines credentials that are commonly used to authenticate when deployed, with credentials that are used to authenticate in a development environment.
+`DefaultAzureCredential` is appropriate for most scenarios where the application is intended to ultimately run in the Azure Cloud. `DefaultAzureCredential` combines credentials that are commonly used to authenticate when deployed, with credentials that are used to authenticate in a development environment.
 For more information, including examples using `DefaultAzureCredential`, see the [Default Azure credential](identity-azure-hosted-auth.md#default-azure-credential) section of [Authenticating Azure-hosted Java applications](identity-azure-hosted-auth.md).

 ## Examples